 • Enforce rule sets and booking policies for a specified time (e.g. set a minimum quantity of 2 on Fridays in May).

-If you are looking to create discounts, voucher offers, and specials, then see Discount Events.
+If you want to create discounts, voucher offers, and specials, see Discount Events.

 Closed Inventory vs Open InventoryBack to top

 Checkfront allows you to operate an open or a closed inventory.

 All your items are available 365 days a year in an open inventory.
 When creating items, you set the default status as available (default).
 You can also use Item Events to disable them for any dates.

 In a closed inventory, your items are configured as Unavailable by default and only enabled through the dates you define in your Item Events.